- Training Staff -

 Winter indoor training (outdoor) schedules for spring FOSC teams will begin the week of Nov 17, 2014 at the GameTime Training Center.

 A complete weekly schedule is available online here.

 If you have questions regarding your team's sessions, please contact your team's coach/admin.

-Training for FOSC's Academy aged players (5-8 years old) for this spring will be held on Monday / Wednesday evenings with Will Peppard and FOSC Academy Staff starting early September at Optimist fields in Fairfield.
+Training for FOSC's Academy aged players (5-8 years old) for this winter will be held on Saturday mornings with Will Peppard and FOSC Academy Staff starting early January at Gametime Training Center in Fairfield.

 FOSC asks players to register online with our new online system.
 For more information, please see the Academy tab of this site.

 - Practice Schedules -